 Overall, this is a solid choice with robust features and will keep you dry in any weather.

 Outdoor Research is a company I have long loved for hats and gloves.
-I really like their attention to detail, fitment, and styling and the Helium II is one of the lightest and best looking conventional rain jackets on the market right now.
+I really like their attention to detail, fitment, and styling and the Helium II is one of the best packable rain jackets on the market right now.

 Weighing in at just a hair over 6 oz, this jacket is a side-by-side competitor with the Marmot Essence.
 Fully seam taped, the jacket features reflective elements for night time or search and rescue situations.

-Ultralight Pertex Shield fabric is also waterproof and breathable so if you’re looking for lightweight and fully featured, this is definitely a high contender for a lightweight waterproof jacket.Lifetime manufacturer warranty, adjustable hood, elastic cuffs, and napoleon pocket make this a lightweight and robust choice.
+Ultralight Pertex Shield fabric is also waterproof and breathable so if you’re looking for lightweight and fully featured, this is definitely a high contender.

 Integrated cooling vents help shed excess heat and sweat and the jacket as a whole is just well tailored for my long, slender build,

-What I truly love about the jacket, however, is the absolutely tiny package it can fold into and the less than 6oz weight altogether.
-The Marmot Essence is one of the best hiking rain jackets, highly recommended.
+What I truly love about the jacket, however, is the absolutely tiny package it can fold into and the less than 6oz weight.
+Clip it on your pack and you won’t even notice it.
+The Marmot Essence is one of the best light rain jackets, highly recommended.

 Among the drawbacks of Frogg Togg gear is the lack of durability.
 The 100% polyethylene material is quite fragile and can be torn easily.
 Luckily, however, the garments are absurdly cheap and totally waterproof.
 Any tears can be easily repaired with duct tape, too.

 If, however, price is a priority… it’s hard to argue with these.
-The Frogg Togg, is the best lightweight rain jacket for the money.
+The Frogg Togg, is the best cheap rain jacket for the money.

 Click here for the Frogg Toggs Women’s Ultra Lite Suit.

-How to Choose a Lightweight Backpacking Rain Jacket
+How to Choose the Best Lightweight Rain Jacket For You

 - Waterproof Breathable Fabrics